 Common Errors in English Grammar: It’s the quality of grammar and correct spelling, and tone that matters a lot in business email writing.
 Learn how to write effective business emails.

 Common English Mistakes: Since English is a second language in India, many tend to maintain a flexible approach towards using prepositions in writing as well as speech.

 Most Common English Errors: You don’t want to let these common English mistakes ruin your image at work.
 So, beware of these errors and learn how to fix them in your email next time.

 Typical English Grammar Mistakes: Almost every day, I see people use less instead of little and less instead of fewer.
 This post is designed to address those common errors.

-Grammatically speaking, For and Since are both prepositions which can be used in a sentence to express a specific time or period of time depending on the context.
-Many believe these prepositions can be used interchangeably but as a matter of fact, that’s not true.
-In fact, this is one of the common English errors […]
+Common English Errors: Grammatically speaking, For and Since are both prepositions which can be used in a sentence to express a specific time or period of time depending on the context.

-It’s quite common to come across a lot of people use “According to me” when they simply want to say “In my view/opinion”.
-So is the usage grammatically incorrect?
-No, but it’s kind of funny.
-And, here’s why.
+Common English Mistakes: It’s quite common to come across a lot of people use “According to me” when they simply want to say “In my view/opinion”.